 - Many washing machine doors also have an outer plastic insulating cover so it's sometimes hard to feel any hot water

 - Modern washing machines put so little water in the wash that hardly any warm water splashes on the door glass

-All in all, not feeling any hot water through the door doesn’t necessarily mean there is something wrong with the heating, especially when the appliance otherwise seems to work OK and the laundry comes out clean thanks to Ariel and your washing machine.
+All in all, not feeling any hot water through the door doesn’t necessarily mean there is something wrong with the heating, especially when the appliance otherwise seems to work OK and the laundry comes out clean thanks to Ariel and your washing machine, plus a little bit of washing machine care.
 So there is no reason to be alarmed too soon!